This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Surgery is an important treatment for cerebral palsy but is just one of many possible interventions.
-Most doctors recommend patients try lower-risk options first, such as medications and various types of physical therapy.
+Surgery is an important treatment option for children with cerebral palsy, especially those with spasticity and stiffness that impede mobility.
+Most doctors recommend cerebral palsy patients try lower-risk options before surgery, such as medications and various types of physical therapy.
 Surgery is invasive and requires recovery time, but it has the potential to improve mobility and reduce pain.

 Children experience cerebral palsy in different ways and to varying degrees.
-Some children can walk, or are ambulatory, while others cannot walk at all, or are non-ambulatory.
-Sometimes children that are ambulatory may have trouble balancing and coordinating movements, or struggle to move their muscles and joints correctly.
+Some children can walk or are ambulatory, while others cannot walk at all or are non-ambulatory.
+Sometimes, ambulatory children may have trouble balancing and coordinating movements or struggle to move their muscles and joints correctly.

 Walking for these children may also be painful.
 The goal of surgery for an ambulatory child is to help him walk better and more independently, without pain.